mikemadden42/GrayHatGo/part1.md

 5. Is is easy to cross-complile Go programs.

-6. Go has a rich standard library.
+6. Go has a decent standard library.

-7. Go programs are easily distributed since Go programs are built into a static binary.
+7. Go programs are easily distributed since Go programs get built into a static binary.

+8. Go tends to be pragmatic.

+9. Go complile times are short.

 ## Why Go may not be great for security focused tasks